Ventusltd/pv-arc-protection-circuit/Open-Hardware-Disclosure.md

 We envision solar modules that protect themselves, disconnect in microseconds, and rejoin the system without human intervention, once it’s safe to do so.
 No software, no reboot, no delay.

+Just by reading tnis release the user will obtain critical safety and PV Array design insights.

 ⸻

 2. Problem Statement